-Another incredible holiday home within 14-minutes of Swimcart Beach.
+- The Cove - Another incredible holiday home within 14 minutes of Swimcart Beach.
 The Cove offers three bedrooms and a full kitchen.
-Best of all, theres a great view of Sloop Reef from the balcony.
+Best of all, there's a great view of Sloop Reef from the balcony.

-The Bush Retreat is one of the closest accommodation options near Binalong Bay.
+- Bay of Fires Bush Retreat - The Bush Retreat is one of the closest accommodation options near Binalong Bay.
 It features a bar, garden and shared kitchen.
-You’ll have the choice booking bell tents (must see), large king rooms or a full family bungalow.
+You'll have the choice of booking bell tents (must see), large king rooms or a full family bungalow.
 This is the highest-rated accommodation option in the Bay of Fires!

 If you'd rather make your way further south from the Huon Valley, the following are among the best options available for where to stay in Tasmania's far south.

 - Oyster Shack - This incredible lodge is the closest accommodation offering to Hastings Caves.
 Located in Hastings, the Oyster Shack is also the best-rated lodge in Southern Tasmania, featuring a fully-equipped kitchen, fireplace and views of the ocean.